CollinsNyatundo/house-price-prediction/README.md

 A production-ready web application for predicting house prices based on key features such as square footage, number of bedrooms, and bathrooms.
 This application uses machine learning (Linear Regression) to provide accurate price estimates and visualizes data in an interactive 3D plot.

+### 🏠 App Interface
 ![App Screenshot](images/app-screenshot.png)
 *Interactive machine learning dashboard featuring 3D visualization, adjustable parameter sliders, and real-time price estimates with USD/KES currency conversion.*

 ## 📋 Features